-With many online brokers in Germany, finding the best one can be challenging.
+With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

-Our extensive experience in this field – reviewing and monitoring dozens of online brokers daily – will guide you in finding exactly what you need, whether it’s earning interest on cash, a platform for ETFs, or trading forex.
+Our extensive experience in this field – reviewing and monitoring dozens of online brokers daily – will guide you towards what fits your situation, whether that’s earning interest on uninvested cash, building a long-term ETF portfolio, or trading forex and CFDs.

-In this article, we’ll present and compare the best trading platforms in Germany that we identified based on our experience.
+In this article, we’ll present and compare the best trading platforms available in Germany, based on our hands-on review process and analysis of fees, regulation, product range, and platform quality.

 Best Online Brokers & Trading Apps in Germany

 No time to read the whole article?
-Here is the top seven list of what we believe are the best trading brokers in Germany:
+Here is the top eight list of what we believe are the best trading brokers in Germany:

 - eToro: Best broker for beginners and social trading